 What we, as American voters, must insist from the president and Congress is that they end petty philosophical squabbling and begin to govern as they were elected to do.
 For the past 50 years, American politicians have become very proficient at being elected and very poor at governing once they are elected.

 There is a 90 percent disapproval rating of Congress among American voters.
-Yet, over 90 percent of the incumbents in Congress who sought re-election were returned to office in last year’s off year general election.
+Yet, about 90 percent of the incumbents in Congress who sought re-election were returned to office in this year’s off year general election.
 Why?
 Because the two major parties have become expert at creating safe election districts and controlling the electoral process to the detriment of the American people.
 It really is past time for a strong third party to emerge to shake things up in Washington.

 In the early days of the Republic, members of Congress often served for only a term or two before returning to private life.
 Later, some became state legislators, Cabinet members, judges or even presidential candidates.
 Maybe that’s preferable, maybe not.